Self-Drive Castle Trail

 Those now deep in the story of Mary Queen of Scots can then visit the island fortress of Lochleven Castle in Fife where Mary was held in 1567.
 There should still be time to visit Glamis, birthplace of her late Majesty the Queen Mother and one of the most magnificent and interesting castles in the country.
 That night we recommend a night in a privately owned castle close to the sea.

 Next day, there are more treats in store.
 Dunnottar Castle is a hugely impressive fortress on a rock jutting into the North Sea, now ruined but still full of history and stories.
-Inland, Crathes Castle is a completely different experience - the furnished home of a well-healed 16th century laird.
+Inland, Crathes Castle is a completely different experience - the furnished home of a well-heeled 16th century laird.
 In the afternoon you head up 'Royal Deeside' and across to Castle Stuart, an unforgettable place that has had super-enthusiastic reviews since we first started using it ten years ago.

 Castle Stuart breakfasts tend to be long affairs but there will still be plenty time to see Cawdor Castle and the famous Urquhart Castle by Loch Ness.
 Continuing down the 'Great Glen', that night you are in one of the finest hotels in Scotland: Inverlochy Castle.